About NatureLink Perth

-NatureLink Perth provides a hub for a network of diverse stakeholders working together to integrate nature into our city, to preserve our world class biodiversity and provide a healthy, liveable city benefiting the economy, the environment and people.
+NatureLink Perth is a ‘community of practice’ of diverse stakeholders, working together to integrate nature into our city, to conserve and enhance our internationally-recognised biodiversity and provide a healthy, liveable city benefiting the economy, the environment and people.

 Why do we need NatureLink Perth?

-Contact with nature has been scientifically proven to improve people’s physical and mental health –we need to integrate nature into our city for the benefit of people, the environment and the economy.
+The good news is that contact with nature has been scientifically proven to improve people’s physical and mental health and benefit child development – a green city is good for people as well as nature.
+NatureLink Perth seeks to sustain and integrate nature into our city for the benefit of people, the environment and the economy.